kailiang-zhong/DESCN/README.md

 `eval.py`: evaluation process for ACIC2019 dataset.
 `search_parames.py`: A tool for scheduling training, prediction and evaluation.
 ## Configuration
-all models's hyper-parameters are saved in `./conf4models`
+All models's hyper-parameters are saved in `./conf4models`.
-And `./conf` just contain a configuration temperature.

 NOTE:
 >- All **path related configuration options** must be set an absolute path.